Investment Properties, Condo Rentals, Vacation Homes, 2nd homes, Weekend Getaways HOA FEES, Rental Information

 The owner will have fees to pay out of their side of the Commission/Split such as the daily/weekly cleaning service, Owner Departure Cleaning Fee, yearly deep cleaning, required Landline Phone, City/County licenses, Credit Card commission, Travel Agent Commission, Annual Maintenance. fee, Miscellaneous fee, Replacement fees, Hospitality fee, So make sure you understand what the Rental Management’s commission covers and what you as the Owner will be liable/responsible for paying.
 Ask for a list of all the charges that you may encounter with a rental agreement.
-Make sure to ask about the limit of owners use and fee for owners exit/daily cleaning if you intend to occupy the property for any personal use.
+Make sure to ask about the limit of the owner's use and fee for the owner's exit/daily cleaning if you intend to occupy the property for any personal use.

 The HOA Management: maintains the property Building Structure, Parking lots, Pools, etc, They are hired by all of the Homeowners (you).

 When you see a Condo Listing and the HOA fees are low compared to other listings, Instead of getting excited you need to ask Why?
 What does it not cover?
-Sometimes the HOA fee will not include things such as the insurance so then there will be a yearly assessment fee.
+Sometimes the HOA fee will not include things such as insurance so then there will be a yearly assessment fee.
 Now that's not always a bad thing because what they do is, shop for a better rate every couple of years so they can adjust the assessment fee up and down when possible rather than just picking a number and raise the HOA fee.
 The insurance is usually pretty stable.

 You also need to contact the HOA contact person when you purchase a condo.
 Remember You Own It and you do have to pay all the expenses just like owning a house it does not matter if you are on the 1st floor or the 10th there is a roof on top of the building that belongs to every owner!
 Remember it is in your Deed when you purchase this type of property that every owner is liable for such repairs and expenses for the whole resort property know as Common areas, not just the inside or your condo.
 When a resort is in need of any type of repairs such as a new elevator or a roof if there is not enough money in the HOA reserve account the owners have to pay for the repairs just like a house it's yours so you have to keep it up.
 The cost is divided among the owners, with large repairs most of the time they set it up for payment/assessments over a period of time.
 Always read your documents and make sure you understand them before purchasing any property.
 The HOA (Home Owners Associations) which you are a part of, and you have a vote/say in all matters.
-Get involved with your HOA, go to the meetings and voice your opinion......
+Get involved with your HOA, go to the meetings, and voice your opinion......
 But understand this the majority rules.
 So if you don't play well with others then this may not be for you!

 HOA Fee MAY OR MAY NOT include all of the items below they are not just limited to this list, every Resort/Property can be different.